 The object of the grieving process is recovery.
 A lessening of the intensity and frequency of the pain and sorrow that we naturally feel from loss.
-This does not mean total elimination but a gradual decline of the discomfort level.
+This does not mean a total elimination but rather a gradual decline of the discomfort level.

 C. There's Not Always an Answer

 People's main question when loss occurs is to ask why?
 They want to make sense of what has taken place.

 - A happy young wife and mother is suddenly left a widow.
 Why?